Porn star Stormy Daniels sues Trump over hush agreement, says it's void, reports say

+LOS ANGELES, Calif. - Update March 26, 2018 5:30 EST:Adult film star Stormy Daniels is suing President Donald Trump’s personal attorney Michael Cohen for defamation, after Cohen implied Daniels lied about an affair with Trump, according to news outlets.

+On Monday, Daniels amended the lawsuit she filed earlier this month in Los Angeles, including Cohen as a defendant in the case, The Washington Post reported.

-LOS ANGELES, Calif. - Porn star Stormy Daniels filed a lawsuit against President Donald Trump in California state court, claiming a “hush agreement” she signed over their alleged affair a decade ago is null and void because Trump never signed the document, news outlets reported Tuesday.
+Porn star Stormy Daniels filed a lawsuit against President Donald Trump in California state court, claiming a “hush agreement” she signed over their alleged affair a decade ago is null and void because Trump never signed the document, news outlets reported Tuesday.

+Daniels filed suit in an effort to break a so-called hush agreement she signed before the 2016 presidential election in exchange for $130,000 to keep quiet about an alleged affair with Trump.
+She claims the agreement is non-binding because Trump never signed it.

+Here's the part of the filing where Stormy Daniels alleges Michael Cohen has defamed her pic.twitter.com/gZYbliMK5b— kadhim (＾ｰ^)ノ (@kadhimshubber) March 26, 2018

 Daniels, whose real name is Stephanie Clifford, was paid $130,000 by Trump attorney Michael Cohen shortly before the 2016 presidential election in exchange for keeping silent about the alleged affair with Trump, according to The Washington Post.